Edfred1/Contextual-Music-Crafter/README.md

   python song_generator.py --resume-file path/to/progress_run_*.json
   ```

+- **Rebuilding from artifacts**: If you only need to export a `.mid` from an existing artifact or progress JSON without re-running generation, see the section "Artifact Builder (optional)" below.

 - **MIDI channel policy**: Drums/percussion use MIDI Channel 10 (index 9).
 Melodic instruments are assigned sequentially across remaining channels, skipping 10.

 - **Output filenames**: